 All exercises, activities and techniques that help cultivate mindfulness in children share the common characteristics of being fun.
 Any activity must keep children engaged and interested in mindfulness, but it should also be flexible enough to be easily incorporated into their daily lives.

 The most common mindfulness practices for kids are:

 - Gardening: Nurturing and growing plants allows children to be in touch with nature and themselves

 - Listening walk: This involves going for a walk with your child and encouraging them to share their surroundings

 - Mindful posing: It is far easier to be mindful and aware of the body than of the mind which is why mindful posing is so successful for improving awareness and building concentration.

-- Photography: Seeing the world through the lens of a camera allows children to literally have a different view of the world
+- Photography: Seeing the world through the lens of a camera allows children to have a different view of the world

-- Five senses exercise: This is one of the most effective and easy to practice exercises.
+- Five senses exercise: This is one of the most effective and easy-to-practice exercises.
 Get your child to bring their attention to one sensation by incorporating all five senses.